BumblebeeBat/FlyingFox/docs/2_types_of_bonds.md

-There are 2 seperate things you are trying to do with proof of stake bonds:
+Don't Reuse Bonds in Proof of Stake

-1)  If there is a double-sign, someone should get punished.
-Don't lock up too much excess, because it costs value to lock up value by the interest rate.
+Most proof of stake systems use the security bonds, the "stake", for 2 unrelated goals.

-2)Measure the opinion of a large group of people who are well invested in the system, so that the decision made is in the best interest of it's users.
+1 Ownership of stake determines how much power you have in deciding the next block of the chain.
+The people who have power in deciding the next block need to be sufficiently invested in the system so that they wont do a retirement attack double-spend to steal money.

-If you use a single set of safety deposits to do both things, then it does both things poorly.
+2 If validators should double-sign, the stake gets destroyed to punish them.

-It isn't enough money to accurately measure the opinion of the majority, so it doesn't accomplish (2) well.
+2 To protect against double-signing, the bonds need to be locked up an innaccessible for a long time.
+This is expensive by the interest rate on the locked up funds, but since the bond can be relativly small like 1/10000th of the market cap, we are fine.

-It is more money than is needed to be deleted in the case of double-sign.
-Locking up more than necessary is expensive.
-So it doesn't accomplish (1) well either.
+1 To protect against retirment attacks, the bond needs to be very big.
+Bigger than 1/2 of the market cap hopefully.
+Luckily this bond doesn't have to be innaccessible.
+We can use DPOS or mix this bond with the channel mechanism so that the money is spendable all the time.

-In flying fox we use the money in the channels for (2), because almost all the money is in channels.
-We make the validators give a safety deposit for (1), because we can make the safety deposit be the size we need.
+If we use the same bond to accomplish both (1) and (2), then it will do both things poorly.
+It will be too big for (1), and it will be too small for (2).